Weakly-Supervised Surface Crack Segmentation by Generating Pseudo-Labels using Localization with a Classifier and Thresholding: Abstract

 \section{Abstract}

 Surface cracks are a common sight on public infrastructure nowadays.
-Recent work has been addressing this problem by supporting structural maintenance measures using machine learning methods which segment surface cracks from their background so that they are easy to localize.
-However, a common issue with those methods is that to create a well functioning algorithm, the training data needs to have detailed annotations of pixels that belong to cracks.
-Our work proposes a weakly supervised approach which leverages a CNN classifier to create surface crack segmentation maps.
-We use this classifier to create a rough crack localisation map by using its class activation maps and a patch based classification approach and fuse this with a thresholding based approach to segment the mostly darker crack pixels.
+Recent work has been addressing this problem by supporting structural maintenance measures using machine learning methods.
+Those methods are used to segment surface cracks from their background, making them easier to localize.
+However, a common issue is that to create a well-functioning algorithm, the training data needs to have detailed annotations of pixels that belong to cracks.
+Our work proposes a weakly supervised approach that leverages a CNN classifier in a novel way to create surface crack pseudo labels.
+First, we use the classifier to create a rough crack localization map by using its class activation maps and a patch based classification approach and fuse this with a thresholding based approach to segment the mostly darker crack pixels.
 The classifier assists in suppressing noise from the background regions, which commonly are incorrectly highlighted as cracks by standard thresholding methods.
-We focus on the ease of implementation of our method and it is shown to perform well on several surface crack datasets, segmenting cracks efficiently even though the only data that was used for training were simple classification labels.
+Then, the pseudo labels can be used in an end-to-end approach when training a standard CNN for surface crack segmentation.
+Our method is shown to yield sufficiently accurate pseudo labels.
+Those labels, incorporated into segmentation CNN training using multiple recent crack segmentation architectures, achieve comparable performance to fully supervised methods on four popular crack segmentation datasets.